moebius-rex/primes/README.md

-# Primes project
+# Primes — The Sieve of Erastosthenes Project

-**Primes** is a project that implements the **Sieve of Erastosthenes** algorithm in several popular programming languages.
+**Primes** is a project that implements the **Sieve of Erastosthenes** algorithm in several popular programming languages for educational purposes.

 ## Purpose

 The purpose of this project is to demonstrate differences and similarities between several popular programming languages by implementing the same algorithm in each language, and to demonstrate the comparative ease or difficulty in implementing the algorithm in each language.
 The project is *not* intended to provide a bullet-proof and thoroughly documented implementation of the algorithm in the selected languages.
-The project does *not* provide written documentation explaining the differences between the various language implementations; the hope instead is that these implementations are small enough to be easily digestible and allow for easy side-by-side comparisons.
+The project does *not* provide written documentation explaining the differences between the various language implementations or extolling the virtues of one language over another; the hope instead is that downloaders will find their own uses for the project and its contents, that the set of languages will grow and that more language features will be explored as (*if*) the project's momentum grows.

 ## Features

-Each language-specific implementation of the sieve algorithm comes in two versions:
+Each language-specific implementation of the Sieve of Erastosthenes algorithm comes in two versions:
 - A naïve version that brute forces a solution.
 In other words, a hack — difficult to read and consequently difficult to maintain.
 - An object-oriented version that should be more maintainable and use best practices of the language.
 In all languages except C, this means extracting a `Sieve` class as a separate component.
 In the C implementation, it means extracting a transparent structure containing algorithm data, and functions that use that data to implement the algorithm — basically, a rudimentary C++ with an *explicit* `this` pointer and data encapsulation, but no data hiding.

-Features of the project include:
+Project features include:

-- The sieve algorithm is implemented in several languages:
+- The sieve algorithm is implemented in the top five most popular programming languages at the time of writing:
   - C
   - C++
   - Java